DavOlufuwa/lendsqr-fe-test/README.md

 # Lendsqr Frontend Test
-Creating a well-structured README for your React project using Vite, Vitest, and Zustand is crucial for effectively communicating your project's purpose, features, and usage to potential collaborators and users.
-Here's a template for a README:

-# Project Name

 ![Project Logo](./public/assets/logo/lendsqr-icon.svg)

 This project is a showcase of the admin dashboard of Lendsqr, it contains a login page, a dashboard page, and a profile page.
-This project features is built with React, TypeScript, SASS and Vite.
+This project features is built with React, TypeScript, SASS and Vite bundler.
 A user can login, access the dashboard and profile pages.
 A user can modify the status of the users within the dashboard and filter the users by organization, status, date joined, etc.
 The project features a state management system using Zustand and a test suite using Vitest.

 ## Table of Contents